MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Additional Qualitative Results

-We present visualization examples of our pseudo-annotations in Figure~\ref{fig:pseudo_vis}.
-The images are sampled from the validation sets of the OVD benchmarks.
-Each example highlights the predicted region and corresponding class label generated by our pipeline.
-These visualizations demonstrate that our method produces semantically meaningful and spatially accurate pseudo-labels across diverse object categories, including both base (common) and novel (rare) classes.
+We provide representative visualization examples of our generated pseudo-annotations in \cref{fig:supp:pseudo_vis}, using images sampled from the validation splits of the OVD benchmarks.
+Each example illustrates the predicted region proposals and their corresponding semantic labels synthesized by our pipeline.
+These visualizations confirm that our framework generates spatially precise and semantically consistent pseudo-labels across a broad spectrum of object categories.
+Notably, our method demonstrates robust zero-shot generalization by accurately identifying both frequent base classes and rare novel classes, effectively bridging the supervision gap in open-vocabulary environments.